Hueman RPO Blog

 Formulate Your Marketing Mix

 When determining the best ways to invest your budget, job sites are just the beginning— diversify your marketing and add more tools to your marketing mix!
 One of the most essential lessons in recruitment is learning that marketing is all about experimentation.
-Try different mediums to attract applicants, utilize photography and graphics to promote your openings online.
+Try different mediums to attract applicants, and utilize photography and graphics to promote your openings online.
 There are so many ways to find the best marketing mix for your company!

 Some of the mediums that can help attract applicants are: